samrushing/irken-compiler/docs/datatypes.md

 We can represent mathematical expressions symbolically.

-First, we create datatype of all the different operations we support:
+First, we create a datatype of all the different operations we support:

     (datatype binop
       (:+)